Withholding Tax Rules in Saudi Arabia

 - Other payments: 15% for any other payments to non-residents for services.

-Double taxation treaties may reduce or eliminate withholding tax rates.
-The paying company must remit the withheld amount to ZATCA within 10 days of the end of the payment month.
+Saudi Arabia's 60+ double taxation treaties may reduce or eliminate these rates.
+The paying company must remit withheld amounts to ZATCA within 10 days of the end of the payment month — one of the tightest remittance deadlines in the region.

 When does it apply?